Visual Impairment Team

 Who are the VI Team?

-The VI Team is part of the Inclusive Education Service, Low Incidence Team.
+The VI Team is part of the Specialist Teaching and Support Service (STASS), Low Incidence Team.

 The VI Team provide an assessment, advisory and teaching service for babies, children and young people aged from 0-25 and their families.
 The team consist of